ysmood/nokit/doc/readme.tpl.md

 Same works with livescript:

 `npm i -g nokit commander Livescript`

+> Remarks: for the sake of boot performance, nokit will only load `coffee-script/register` by default.
+For livescript or other precompiler, you have to
+> set environment varialbe `nokitPreload` to what you want, such as on unix:
+> `export nokitPreload='Livescript coffee-script/register'`.
+Different module
+> names are separated by spaces.

 Create a `nofile.coffee` (or `.js`, `.ls`) at your current working directory or any of its parents directory.
 The syntax of `nofile` is almost the same as the Cakefile, only the `option`'s first argument is slightly changed.